Zulu Giant, Starfish Flower, Giant Stapelia, Carrion Flower, Giant Carrion Flower, Toad Plant

 Stapelia gigantea N.E.Br. is the correct and accepted name for this species of Stapelia.
 It was named and described as such by Nicholas Edward Brown in Gardeners’ Chronicle in 1877.

-Plants of the World Online lists 31 accepted species in the Stapelia genus (as of 11-17-20 when I am updating this page).
-It is a member of the Apocynaceae (Milkweed) Family with 359 genera.
+Plants of the World Online lists 31 accepted species in the Stapelia genus (as of 2-24-21 when I last updated this page).
+It is a member of the plant family Apocynaceae (Dogbane) with 357 genera.
 Those numbers could change as updates are made.

 I bought five cuttings of Stapelia gigantea from a seller on Ebay from Lousiana.
 He sent seven and they arrived on October 9, 2018.
 He had them listed as Hairy Starfish.
 There are many common names in including Zulu Giant, Starfish Flower, Giant Stapelia, Giant Carrion Flower, and Toad Plant.
 Now and then I read about another common name I haven’t heard of before.